 As gadget geeks and serial upgraders, many of us have a recent iPhone.
 And considering how many devices we regularly test, requiring us to keep track of yet another interconnect, being able to wrangle one less tangle is a godsend.
 This is why we are both fans and intimate friends with many MagSafe accessories.
 Combining this firsthand experience with peer recommendations, critical reviews, and user impressions, we put together a list of potential inclusions from top manufacturers—including Belkin, Mophie, OtterBox, and more—then narrowed down the dozens of options to these picks.

 The best MagSafe accessories: Reviews & Recommendations

-MagSafe is a quality of life improvement you didn’t know you needed but once you have it you don’t understand why you didn’t this whole time.
-Here are our top picks for some of the best MagSafe accessories, with a particular focus on accessories that offer charging.
+MagSafe is a quality-of-life improvement you didn’t know you needed, but once you have it, you don’t understand why you didn’t this whole time.
+Here are our top picks for some of the best MagSafe accessories, focusing on accessories that offer charging.